xinwenfu/GenCyber/Python/README.md

 ### Breakpoint
 Breakpoint is a very important technique.
 At a line in source code, right click and it will show you a popup memu.
-When you choose *Set Breakpoint*, this line will be highlighted.
+On the popup memu, choose *Set Breakpoint*, this line will be highlighted.
 What does a breakpoint do?
 For example sometimes you don't want to actually do the step-by-step debugging.
 We want the program to run to a line and stop so that we can check the program status at that line.